PoojaSinha8809/Capestone-Project-Module-20-and-24/README.md

 This plot gives clarity that all training dataset are of same pixel size.
 From the graph we find that the image pixel size is 640*640.
 Using large image pixels (e.g., 640x640) has its drawbacks, particularly in terms of memory usage, training time, and the risk of overfitting.
 It’s often a good practice to resize images to a smaller resolution.

-In the jupyter notebook we will find techniques like Data Augmentation is used on resized images to improve the model accuracy and performance.
+In the jupyter notebook I have used techniques like Data Augmentation is used on resized images to improve the model accuracy and performance.

 ![Original Pixel of Images for some classes](images/screenshots/Img2.jpg)

-To have same format of data we will perform the image structuring and resizing for all train, valid and test datasets.
+To have same format of data, I have performed the image structuring and resizing for all train, valid and test folders.

 **Understand the annotation dataset in the train folder.**

-Like we mentioned before, the dataset has annotation.csv in train, valid and test folder.
-We will explore teh dataset to understand the annotation data and analyse the data to decide if the annotation is matching with actual image files in each class.
+Like I mentioned before, the dataset has annotation.csv in train, valid and test folders.
+Explored the dataset to understand the annotation data and analyse the data to decide if the annotation is matching with actual image files in each class.

 ![View Number of Filename based on Class using Annotation Dataset](images/screenshots/Img5.jpg)